The Table widget and inline feedback tools can combine to create a powerful platform for teacher comments and student self-assessment.

 - Allow the student to self-assess and submit their work;

-- Use the Annotation tool to highlight the appropriate column and add inline feedback to student remarks.
+- Use inline feedback to highlight the appropriate column and add comments to student remarks.

-- The Self Assessment column is left blank for students to fill in.
+- The Self Assessment column in the example above is left blank for students to fill in.
 This column can be optional.

-- The Annotation tool can be used by the teacher to visually highlight the correct mark in each category.
+- Inline feedback can be used by the teacher to visually highlight the correct mark in each category.
 The highlights will be visible to the student.

-- It can also be used to add inline feedback to the student's self-assessment.
+- It can also be used to add comments to the student's self-assessment.

 Use the left column to list the skills demonstrated or topics covered.
 Use the top row to create the scale of proficiency (A, B, C or 2, 1, 0, etc).
 Add some shading to these cells to visually differentiate them from the rest of the table.